Skip to main content

 kernel isn't a process

-Kernel isn't an ever running process.
-Consider it as a startup script that runs at boot and exits after starting the init process.
+The kernel isn't an always-running process.
+Think of it as a startup script.
+It runs at boot and exits after it starts the init process.

 computer-kernel-at-boot